Project Echo® OPIOID and NAS Research

-Curriculum for Project Echo® OPIOID Addiction program
+Curriculum for Project Echo® OPIOID and NAS program

 The topics covered in the Project ECHO® clinics center around prevention, treatment, and recovery strategies to enhance the access to and quality of care provided to pregnant and parenting women with opioid use disorder and their infants living in rural communities.

 Curriculum topics include, but are not limited to:

 - Screening protocols